New Educare Center Opens in Long Beach, Teaching Children—and Schools—to Look at Learning a New Way

 Customizing factory-built buildings allowed us to deliver the same amenities and high-end aesthetic at a lower cost.

-While most prefab buildings are constructed of same-size modules, AMS went outside-the-box, mixing three-dimensional module sizes to achieve the two-story building’s cutting-edge look.
+While most modular buildings are constructed of same-size modules, AMS went outside-the-box, mixing three-dimensional module sizes to achieve the two-story building’s cutting-edge look.
 Installed on a concrete foundation, the modular buildings have the same permanence as a traditional building.

 Staircases, elevator and architectural details, like courtyard shade structures, window overhangs and the sculptural Educare arch defining the entrance, were integrated onsite.